SUMMARY – Workstation Power Failure Investigation – v1.0.0

 0.0 Executive Summary

-The issue was resolved by improving the hardware setup.
-The original 300W Power Supply Unit (PSU) was replaced with a 650W PSU.
-This ensured the system had enough power to support all connected hardware, especially after additional storage drives were installed.
-As a result, the system became stable again and data integrity was protected.
+This issue was resolved by improving the hardware setup.
+The original 300 W Power Supply Unit (PSU) was replaced with a 650 W PSU.
+This ensured that the system had sufficient power to support all the connected hardware, especially after the installation of additional storage drives.
+Consequently, the system became stable again, and data integrity was protected.

 1.0 Workstation Power Failure Investigation